rpytel1/multimedia-project/README.md

 }

 ```
-(outer key- UID=> dict of posts=>a)keys of feats: "category", "tags", "image" and "all")
+## Obtain data
+We used data from [Social Media Prediction Challenge](http://smp-challenge.com/).
+It should be stored in directory _data/train_all_json/_.

 ## Cofiguration
-In order to install all required dependencies reformat data for recommendation task run following command.
+In order to install all required dependencies and reformat data for recommendation task run following command.
 ```bash
 ./configure.sh
 ```